-"[He] got an A!!!!!!!!!!
+"He got an A!!!!!!!!!!
 Thanks for all your help - never expected a turn-around like that!
 How can this be the same boy who got low 40s a couple of months ago?"
 Parent of a Level 2 CE student, Grade A 2016.

 Read more about Emma Williams and her career to date.
 Can she provide the right kind of help for your child?

-Find answers to some of the initial questions you may have about private tutoring with Emma.
+Find answers to some of the initial questions you may have about private tutoring with Emma, including rates.

-Get in touch with Emma to find out more about her immediate availability, rates and terms & conditions.
+Get in touch with Emma to find out more: immediate availability, rates and terms & conditions.

-Virdrinksbeer: an utterly bizarre choice of name but don't be put off by that or by the lurid colour scheme; there's some good stuff here for Common Entrance and GCSE students, with a particular focus on vocabulary learning.
+Virdrinksbeer: an utterly bizarre choice of name but don't be put off by that (or by the lurid colour scheme!)
+There's some good stuff here for Common Entrance students, with a particular focus on vocabulary learning.